PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 fixture.
 The Swish compatibility orchestrator is now 69 lines with no raw top-level mutation loop.

+Concat-input exact-grid Q/DQ bypass is owned by `passes/quantization_cleanup.py`.
+The owner recognizes only `DEQUANTIZE(source_q)->float->QUANTIZE->q->DEQUANTIZE->concat_input` and rewires the matching Concat slot to the first float tensor.
+The source and destination quantized tensors must have exactly equal dtype, scale, zero point, and quantized dimension; the two float shapes must match; `q` must be consumed only by its Dequantize; and neither `q` nor the second Dequantize output may be public.
+Arithmetic between the first Dequantize and Quantize therefore remains ineligible, preserving observable rounding and clipping.

+One optional or locally constructed `ModelIRGraphIndex` supplies graph-order Concat candidates, all producer traversal, the exclusive quantized-consumer guard, and differential Concat input replacement.
+Each accepted edge change restarts the ordered scan against the maintained index; multiple matches no longer rebuild complete producer and consumer maps after every rewrite.
+A graph without Concat still performs the historical unused-tensor pruning but does not allocate an index.
+The lowerer retains a thin compatibility wrapper and its two ordered call sites remain unchanged.
+Extraction-time characterization compiles the complete prior committed function AST and confirms exact ModelIR and stats equality for both one and two simultaneous matches.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter